sassoftware/covid-19-sas/README.md

-# COVID-19 Epidemiological Scenario and Critcial Resource Utilization Prediction Program
+# COVID-19 Epidemiological Scenario and Critical Resource Utilization Prediction Program

 This is a collaboration space for SAS and others to understand, model, and mitigate COVID-19 through analytics.
 The projects here include: